Former Alberta MLA pleads guilty to sex charges involving 10-year-old girl

 MacIntyre had represented the central Alberta seat of Innisfail-Sylvan Lake for the United Conservative Party.

-He was first elected in 2015 for the Wildrose Party, which merged with the Progressive Conservatives in 2017 to form the UCP.
+He was first elected in 2015 for the Wildrose Party, which merged with the Progressive Conservatives in 2017 to form the United Conservatives.

 He was the party’s critic for electricity and renewables.